-Virgin’s pretty proud of its latest TV box, and quite rightly so – it's their fastest and slickest set top box yet and comes with a fresh and completely new interface.
-Virgin likes to think of it's new Guide as a 'sofa sherpa', helping you find your way around and, most importantly saving your time.
-And the interface is exactly the same, whether you're view on TV or using TV Go on your mobile or Tablet.
+Virgin’s pretty proud of its latest TV box, and quite rightly so – it's their fastest and slickest set-top box yet and comes with a fresh and completely new interface.
+Virgin likes to think of its new Guide as a 'sofa sherpa', helping you find your way around and, most importantly, saving your time.
+And the interface is exactly the same, whether you're viewing on your TV or using Virgin TV Go on your mobile or tablet.
 Plus, the new remote is now fully voice operable, so, in theory at least, you should just be able to say it, and then see it.

 Naturally, the TV 360 is ready for Ultra HD viewing and it'll even let you set up profiles for each member of the family – meaning everyone can jump right into their own channels or simply pick up where they left off.
-It'll offer you up to a months worth of catch up – plus it's easy to add 4k-ready 360 mini boxes, meaning you can watch all over the home.
+It'll offer you up to a month’s worth of catch up – plus it's easy to add 4K-ready 360 mini boxes, meaning you can enjoy your Virgin TV subscription anywhere in your home.

-When you sign up with Virgin you rent the TV 360, rather than buy it.
+When you sign up with Virgin, you are loaned the TV 360, rather than having to buy it.
 This means you’ll have to give it back once your contract is up.
 But on the plus side, Virgin will fix it if it breaks down.

-You’ll need an HD TV for the TV 360 to work and the box connects to your TV using an HDMI cable (which Virgin will send you).
-But if your TV isn’t an HD or 'HD Ready' TV, it won't have an HDMI port and you won't be able to connect the box.
+You’ll need an HD TV for the TV 360 to work, and the box connects to your TV using an HDMI cable (which Virgin will send you).
+But if your TV isn’t HD or 'HD Ready', it won't have an HDMI port and you won't be able to connect the box.
 You can either self-install your TV 360 box using the QuickStart option or pay for an engineer to do it for you (we did it ourselves and rate it 'easy to medium' with occasional swearing but no full-on meltdown).

 Catch-up TV on Virgin Media